 *The drought levels shown in the map above are in effect until the next drought declaration

 State agencies will continue to closely monitor and assess conditions across the state, coordinate any needed dissemination of information to the public, and help federal, state, and local agencies prepare additional responses that may be needed in the future.
-The DMTF will meet again on Wednesday, October 8th at 10:00 AM.
+The DMFT will meet again on Monday December 8th at 10 am.
 For further information on water conservation and what residents can do, visit the EEA’s drought and water conservation pages.

 Below are recommendations for communities and individuals living and working within a Level 1 – Mild Drought and Level 2 – Significant Drought, including those utilizing a private well.
 Residents and businesses are strongly urged to check with their local water system in case more stringent watering restrictions are in place.
 Many systems may have other more severe local conditions and constraints on water supply.